llsoftsec/llsoftsecbook/book.md

   This can be thought of as somewhat akin to the [Prime+Probe cache-based side channel attacks](#primeprobe).

-  When whether a branch is taken or not depends on a bit in a secret key, this can enable an attacker to derive the value of the secret key.
+  When the outcome of a branch depends on a bit in a secret key, this can enable an attacker to derive the value of the secret key.
 These papers demonstrate deriving the secret key from implementations of specific cryptographic kernels.
 It can also be used to break ASLR\index{ASLR}.